dlccyes/CollegeNotes/docs/software-development/System Design.md

 Approach 2 for tweets from the mass with little followers, and approach 1 for tweets from celebs

 i.e. Tweets from celebs are indepedently fetched and then inserted into users' timeline cache

+### TikTok

+- worker for generating versions of videos in different formats & resolutions
+- store videos in S3
+- have CDN